 Note: Before using this information and the product it supports, read the information in "Notices" on page E-1.
-This edition replaces G229-6366-00.
 This document contains proprietary information of IBM.
 It is provided under a license agreement and is protected by copyright law.
 The information contained in this publication does not include any product warranties, and any statements provided in this publication should not be interpreted as such.
+When you send information to IBM, you grant IBM a nonexclusive right to use or distribute the information in any way it believes appropriate without incurring any obligation to you.

-© Copyright International Business Machines Corporation 1996, 2008.
-All rights reserved.
+© Copyright IBM Corporation 1996, 2010.
 US Government Users Restricted Rights - Use, duplication or disclosure restricted by GSA ADP Schedule Contract with IBM Corp.